Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Weak Lensing with 2-Point Correlation Functions

-We show in Fig. \ref{fig:xitt} and \ref{fig:xirr} the 2-point correlation functions $\xi_{tt}$ and $\xi_{rr}$ respectively, as a function of the separation angle and for 4 different redshifts.
-The error bars are the $1\sigma$ standard deviation as obtained from our 185 lines of sight.
+We show in Fig. \ref{fig:xitt} and \ref{fig:xirr} the 2-point correlation functions $\xi_{tt}$ and $\xi_{rr}$ respectively, as a function of the separation angle and at 4 different redshifts.
+The error bars are the $1\sigma$ standard deviation on the sampling, as estimated from our 185 lines-of-sight.
 The agreements between the simulations and the theoretical predictions are well within the error bars down to $0.6$ arcmin, which allows us to conclude that the signals are well resolved at least in that range.

-We next show in Fig. \ref{fig:rho_tt_highZ} the cross-correlation coefficient matrices related to the $tt$ measurements, for source redshifts of 3.0 and 1.0.
+We next show in Fig. \ref{fig:rho_tt_highZ} the cross-correlation coefficient matrix related to the $tt$ measurement, for source redshifts at 3.0 and 1.0.
 These show that the error bars across different angles are at least 50 per cent correlated for the highest redshift, and up to 80 per cent for lower redshift sources.
 This correlation becomes even stronger as the two angles become similar in size.
-The $rr$ matrices are qualitatively similar, hence we do not show them here.
+Any robust results based on the uncertainty about $\xi_{tt}$ must therefore incorporate these off-diagonal components.
+Typically, calculations that combine these measurements in a noise-weighted scheme will need to invert the full covariance matrix, and the non-Gaussian error bars thus obtained will generally be smaller than a naive Gaussian treatment.
+The $rr$ matrices are qualitatively similar, to Fig. \ref{fig:rho_tt_highZ}, hence we do not show them here\footnote{The covariance matrices of many weak lensing estimators presented in this paper are visually similar, hence we do not present them all.
+They are nevertheless made available upon request.}.